Edificio Rímac: History

 The Polish architect Ricardo de Jaxa Malachowski designed the building, which was built between 1919 and 1924.
 Its construction coincided with the real estate construction boom that the city of Lima had in the government of Augusto B. Leguía and with the construction of a whole series of Second Empire style buildings on the Avenida Nicolás de Piérola and Paseo Colón.
 Its first denomination is due to the fact that it was built at the request of the Rimac Seguros insurance company and its second denomination, Casa Roosevelt, due to the name of the avenue in which it is located.

 It was the first multi-family building built in Lima.
 It was owned by Manuel Prado Ugarteche between 1939 and 1945.
 Here, the Otis elevator factory installed one of the first elevators in Lima.
-In 2007 the façade of the house was recovered and is currently owned by the Metropolitan Municipality of Lima.
+In 2007 the façade of the house was recovered by Arte Express and is currently owned by the Metropolitan Municipality of Lima.